muesli/pam-beacon/README.md

 ### Manually

-Make sure you have a working Go environment (Go 1.9 or higher is required).
+Make sure you have a working Go environment (Go 1.11 or higher is required).
 See the [install instructions](http://golang.org/doc/install.html).
 `libpam` and its development headers are also required.

 ```
-$ make deps
 $ make
 $ sudo make install
 ```

 ## Configuration

 Create a file named `.authorized_beacons` in your home directory.
-Put a single line with the beacon's MAC address in it.
-For example:
+You can put the MAC addresses of as many beacons in it as you like, one per line.
+The auth will succeed as long as `pam-beacon` can find at least one of the beacons.

+Example:

 ```
 00:11:22:AA:BB:CC
+FF:EE:DD:99:88:77
 ```

 Copy `config/pam.d/system-auth-beacon` to `/etc/pam.d`.
 Include this PAM module